 THORN TREE FARM HOUSE

 This house is composed of three volumes– a passive solar, timber frame pavilion oriented to the south and east, a three-story tower, and a low slung hyphen between the two.
 Located in a rural area, the pavilion sits in a meadow, and the tower sits at the edge of the woods.
 The pavilion contains the living spaces: the tower holds the bedrooms, as well as a third-floor porch for watching sunrises and sunsets.
-The house is oriented towards the sun and the beautiful mountain views.

 - Builder: Houseworks LLC, Berryville, Virginia

 - Structural Engineer: Painter- Lewis, P.L.C., Winchester, Virginia

 - Photographer: Nathan Webb, AIA, Reader & Swartz Architects, P.C.